-North Korea’s latest missile test may not have been what it claimed it was
+North Korea’s latest missile test may not have been what it claimed

 One theory under discussion among U.S. and South Korean officials is that North Korea may have tested its long-awaited Hwasong-17 on March 16, but failed — then launched the modified Hwasong-15 the next week and claimed that it was a successful test of the Hwasong-17.

-NK News found that when Pyongyang claimed released photos and videos allegedly taken during the March 24 test, it likely used images from an earlier test on or before March 16.
+NK News found that when Pyongyang claimed to have release photos and videos allegedly taken during the March 24 test, it probably used images from an earlier test on or before March 16.

-“While North Korea publicly reported that [the March 24 launch] was of the new Hwasong-17 intercontinental ballistic, intelligence authorities of South Korea and the United States are closely analyzing it with multiple possibilities in view,” said a South Korean military official in a March 25 briefing to reporters on the condition of anonymity.
+“While North Korea publicly reported that [the March 24 launch] was of the new Hwasong-17 intercontinental ballistic, intelligence authorities of South Korea and the United States are closely analyzing it with multiple possibilities in view,” said a South Korean military official in a March 25 briefing to reporters on the condition of anonymity to discuss sensitive information.

 A senior U.S. defense official declined to describe details of the launch, but said in his own anonymous briefing that it was “a long-range ballistic missile and clearly they try to learn from each of these tests and to try to develop their capability further.”